If you happen to write for a living, then I’m sure you’ve had many days when it seemed impossible to get your brain cells firing.

 When you do decide to go, make sure you take your notepad or recorder because the blood will be flowing throughout your brain, stimulating your thoughts.

-If removing your negative thoughts wasn’t enough for overcoming writer’s block, then let’s focus on the bigger picture.
-Let’s think about what the benefits are for breaking through that mental wall and begin typing.
+Let’s think about what the benefits are for breaking through that mental wall and begin writing.

-My benefits were… as soon as I complete this article, I will have broken through my wall enough to be motivated to write other articles.
+My benefits as a writer could be – as soon as I complete this draft, I will have broken through my wall enough to be motivated to write more blog posts.

-The results will be that Mr. Google-Bot will say “Hey look, more valuable content, let’s move this guy up the rankings ladder”… bringing more traffic to my site.
+The results could be that Mr Google-Bot will say, “Hey look, more valuable content, let’s move this guy up the rankings ladder”… bringing more traffic to my site.

-It doesn’t take a Pulitzer prize winning story to have these amazing feelings, just taking a few baby steps towards the bigger picture can give you incredible satisfaction, plus bring a smile to your face.
+It doesn’t take a Pulitzer prize-winning story to have these amazing feelings, just taking a few baby steps toward the bigger picture can give you incredible satisfaction, plus bring a smile to your face.

-Once you’ve rid your negative thoughts and focused on the benefits of creating your masterpiece, the steps to recovery are much easier.
+Once you’ve started focusing on the benefits of creating your masterpiece, the steps to recovery are much easier.

-Sometimes the bar is just too high in comparison to your motivation, so I believe in the taking of baby steps… putting one foot in front of the other is one of the greatest cures for writer’s block.
+Sometimes the bar is just too high in comparison to your motivation, so I believe in taking baby steps.
+Putting one foot in front of the other is one of the greatest cures for writer’s block.

 Once you get writing, don’t be hard on yourself.

-Anna Quindlin wrote, “People have writer’s block not because they can’t write, but because they despair of writing eloquently.”
+Anna Quindlen wrote, “People have writer’s block not because they can’t write, but because they despair of writing eloquently.”